adloky/smalls/french-classic-b-mbm.md

 QUESTION: Why would Black agree to fix White's damaged structure?

+ANSWER:

-ANSWER: 1.
-White's remaining knight is a dangerous piece and an exchange greatly reduces Black's fears of walking into an attack.
+\1.White's remaining knight is a dangerous piece and an exchange greatly reduces Black's fears of walking into an attack.

-2. The move only partially fixes White's structure, since Black has the plan ...Qa5+, ...b6 and ...Ba6, forcing the swap of another piece and also weakening White's defence of the c2-pawn, as in the following game: 15.cxd4 Qa5+ 16.Ke3 (as you may have noticed, Black's king isn't the only worried king on the board) 16...b6! and Black commences the above-mentioned plan.
-With 17.h4 Ba6 18.a4 ( more accurate is 18.h5 gxh5 19.Rxh5 Rc8 20.Kf3!
-Bxd3 21.cxd3 Rc2 and Houdini rates it at dead even here ) 18...Rc8 19.Ra3? ( 19.Rhc1 was necessary ) 19...Qb4!
+\2.
+The move only partially fixes White's structure, since Black has the plan ...Qa5+, ...b6 and ...Ba6, forcing the swap of another piece and also weakening White's defence of the c2-pawn, as in the following game: 15.cxd4 Qa5+ 16.Ke3 (as you may have noticed, Black's king isn't the only worried king on the board) 16...b6! and Black commences the above-mentioned plan.
+With 17.h4 Ba6 18.a4

+( more accurate is 18.h5 gxh5 19.Rxh5 Rc8 20.Kf3!
+Bxd3 21.cxd3 Rc2 and Houdini rates it at dead even here )

+18...Rc8 19.Ra3? ( 19.Rhc1 was necessary ) 19...Qb4!
 20.Rha1 Bxd3 21.cxd3 Rc2 22.Kf3 , A.Lanc-I.Glek, Stare Mesto 1992.
 White has been thrown back into passive defence and his king looks insecure.

-I don't think Black equalizes with 14...a6 15.Rhb1 b5?! ( 15...Na5 16.Nb3 Nxb3+ 17.axb3 Bd7 and White stands slightly better with more control over the dark squares ) 16.Nxc6 Qxc6 17.a4! bxa4 18.Rxa4 Qc5 19.Qf6 Rg8 20.Bb5+!
+I don't think Black equalizes with 14...a6 15.Rhb1 b5?!

+( 15...Na5 16.Nb3 Nxb3+ 17.axb3 Bd7 and White stands slightly better with more control over the dark squares )

+16.Nxc6 Qxc6 17.a4! bxa4 18.Rxa4 Qc5 19.Qf6 Rg8 20.Bb5+!
 Kf8 21.Rf4 Ra7 , N.De Firmian-J.Kraai, Reno 2003.
 White is winning after the correct 22.Bd3! with the threat of Bxg6.

 **15.Qf6**